Book Cover Design FAQ's Terms of service

 How many 3D images/Posters will I get with the package I’ve chosen?

-All of our packages come with versions of your book in 3D, the file formats will be JPEG and PNG (PNG files come without a background) the Professional package comes with four 3D images, the Premier comes with five and the Platinum comes with six 3D images.
-Packages which have the banner designs included will have banners designed for use with Twitter, G+ and Facebook.
-The poster included is for digital use but it can be altered for print if asked for.
+Our Professional, Premier and Platinum packages come with versions of your book in 3D, the file formats will be JPEG and PNG (PNG files come without a background) the Professional package comes with four 3D images, the Premier comes with five and the Platinum comes with six 3D images.
+Packages which have the banner designs included will have banners designed for use with Twitter, G+ and Facebook, one digital poster and one design which can be printed.

 What's included with the Royalty free stock images?